soplang/soplang/README.md

+# Stopped this version of soplang

+This version of Soplang has been discontinued as we have migrated to a new version with updated keywords and syntax.
+The new version features improved Somali language keywords and a more intuitive syntax structure.
+Please check our latest repository for the current implementation.

 # Soplang Programming Language

 Soplang is a simple programming language with Somali-based syntax.
 It's designed for educational purposes and supports variables, functions, loops, conditionals, and basic data structures.